glo26/asteroids-strike/README.md

 6. Players can get permanent upgrades to their spaceships in the in-game shop using their $USDT as well.
 7. Players are able to top up as needed to increase winning based on skill-based performance rather than chance-based opportunities.

 NFT Assets: Every item in the shop except consumables are NFTs – this means that players have complete ownership over their collectibles or upgrades.
 These NFTs can be sold to other players in NFT marketplaces.
-The NFTs you purchase and receive in Asteroids Strike will also have their uses in Galaxy Gang’s future games. | Access our whitepaper + deck here: https://bit.ly/gg-asteroids | Gameplay (hosted @ Google Cloud, Firebase): https://galaxygang-75f2a.web.app/
+The NFTs you purchase and receive in Asteroids Strike will also have their uses in Galaxy Gang’s future games. | For more information, access our whitepaper + deck here: https://bit.ly/gg-asteroids

 # Contact Us
 galaxygangteam@gmail.com